2026 - Transportation: Emerging Projects

 SFMTA – Traffic and Signals

 The Traffic and Signals Program provides funding for upgrading, replacing, and constructing new traffic signals and signal infrastructure.
-The SFMTA is replacing outdated signals with Intelligent Transportation Systems (ITS) tools to enhance traffic analysis, provide transit signal priority, and expedite maintenance procedures.
+Intelligent Transportation Systems (ITS) are part of the traffic signal system.
+ITS is used to enhance traffic analysis, provide transit signal priority and emergency vehicle preemption, and expedite maintenance procedures.
 ITS tools include advanced traffic signal controllers, traffic cameras, video detection, variable message signs, and a communications network.
-This program also funds the design and construction of new and upgraded traffic signals to improve safety in line with Vision Zero.
-The agency is also conducting a traffic signal condition assessment to update existing maintenance models and more accurately forecast capital needs for the traffic signal asset portfolio.
+As part of this program, the SFMTA is upgrading outdated ITS components that are becoming obsolete and reaching the end of their useful life.
+The program is also expanding to connect more intersections to the network and equipping with ITS devices for the first time.

-SFMTA – Transit Fixed Guideway Muni’s Transit Fixed Guideway systems, which include light rail, trolley coach, streetcar, and historic cable car lines, are a crucial component of San Francisco’s transportation infrastructure.
-The SFMTA plans to do major state of good repair work on its overhead catenary, train control signal, and subway fire life safety systems.
-A key component of the fixed guideway planned investments is the upgrade of the Automatic Train Control System which enhances safety and capacity of the transit system.
+The SFMTA’s Transit Fixed Guideway systems, which include light rail, trolley coach, and historic streetcar and cable car lines, as well as the new Van Ness BRT, are a crucial component of San Francisco’s transportation infrastructure.
+The SFMTA plans to do major state of good repair work on its track, overhead catenary system, train control, and subway fire life safety systems.
+The SFMTA’s Subway Renewal focuses on the core of the light rail network, investing in critical state of good repair improvement in the subway.
+Additionally, a key component of the fixed guideway planned investments is the Train Control Upgrade Project (TCUP), which will upgrade the existing Automatic Train Control System to a Communications-based Train Control System which enhances safety and capacity of the transit system.
+The new system will provide the tools to deliver more reliable, faster, higher-frequency, higher-capacity Muni Metro service throughout San Francisco.

-SFMTA – Transit Optimization and Expansion The Transit Optimization and Expansion program is a series of projects that will make Muni more efficient, reliable, safe, and comfortable for its existing passengers – as well as to prepare the system for future growth.
+The Transit Optimization and Expansion program is a series of projects that will make Muni more efficient, reliable, safe, and comfortable for its existing passengers – as well as to prepare the system for future growth.
 Included in this program is Muni Forward, an initiative designed to enhance service on certain bus and light rail lines and construct new accessible light rail stops to eliminate significant gaps.
 These projects address the root causes of delay and passenger frustration like traffic congestion, stops that are spaced too close together, narrow travel lanes, and slow boarding times.
+In 2024, Muni Forward celebrated the completion of 100 miles of improvements to reduce time people riding Muni wait in traffic or at stops.

 The Five-Minute Network is SFMTA’s next generation of Muni Forward transit priority capital projects.
 The most intensive improvements would focus on corridors that support combined 5-minute headways or better, carrying about 80% of Muni riders.
 These corridors serve major regional destinations and transit hubs, including along Market Street.
 Improvements would also be made to less frequent routes that provide critical connections to the Five-Minute Network.
 This capital program will be coupled with transit service expansion, as the capital improvements will enable faster, more frequent, and more reliable transit service systemwide.
 In most cases, projects will include quick-build components to deliver initial benefits faster.